The railway line is used so rarely that when a local resident saw a train pulling it down, he couldn’t believe his eyes

 Despite the line leading nowhere and the track ending on the east side of the Tothill Road Bridge, in recent weeks shocked residents have been taken aback when they saw a moving locomotive.

-Scroll through the images below to learn more about Plymouth’s rail history and why a ‘ghost train’ was seen on one of the city’s ‘abandoned’ tracks.
+Scroll through the images below to learn more about Plymouth’s rail history and why a ‘ghost train’ was sighted on one of the city’s ‘abandoned’ tracks.